r4c3/raquent.in/content/posts/the-booklist.md

 ## In progress

-- **Parallel Programming for FPGAs** by Ryan Kastner, Janarbek Matai, and Stephen Neuendorffer
 - **Engineering a Compiler** by Keith Cooper and Linda Torczon
 - **Introduction to Probability and Statistics for Engineers and Scientists** by Sheldon Ross
 - **Linux Kernel Development** by Robert Love